National Trust for Scotland: Membership

 Annual membership of the trust allows free entry to properties and "Discovery Tickets" are available for shorter term visitors.
 Membership also provides free entry to National Trust properties in England and Wales and Northern Ireland, and many other national trusts worldwide; members of these organisations enjoy a reciprocal right of free entry to NTS properties.
 The trust has independent sister organisations in the United States (The National Trust for Scotland Foundation USA), and Canada (The Canadian National Trust for Scotland Foundation).
 The organisation's membership magazine was Heritage Scotland until 2002 when it was re-named Scotland in Trust.

 For the maintenance of its nature properties, the trust depends on the contributions of volunteers, with local circles of conservation volunteers working on projects during weekends.
 The charity also formerly organised working holidays called "Thistle Camps" on various properties, with activities undertaken including footpath maintenance and woodland work such as rhododendron control.
-However as of 2025 Thistle Camps are currently not on offer, with the programme having original been suspended in 2020 due to the COVID-19 pandemic.
+However as of 2025 Thistle Camps are currently not on offer, with the programme having originally been suspended in 2020 due to the COVID-19 pandemic.